apache/amoro-site/amoro-docs/content/_index.md

 Amoro meets diverse user needs by using different table formats.
 Currently, Amoro supports three table formats:

 * Iceberg format: means using the native table format of the Apache Iceberg, which has all the features and characteristics of Iceberg.
-* Mixed Iceberg format: built on top of Iceberg format, which can accelerate data processing using LogStore and provides more efficient query performance and streaming read capability in CDC scenarios.
+* Mixed-Iceberg format: built on top of Iceberg format, which can accelerate data processing using LogStore and provides more efficient query performance and streaming read capability in CDC scenarios.
-* Mixed Hive format: has the same features as the Mixed Iceberg tables but is compatible with a Hive table.
+* Mixed-Hive format: has the same features as the Mixed-Iceberg tables but is compatible with a Hive table.
-  Support upgrading Hive tables to Mixed Hive tables, and allow Hive's native read and write methods after upgrading.
+  Support upgrading Hive tables to Mixed-Hive tables, and allow Hive's native read and write methods after upgrading.

 ## Supported engines